giaguaro/PROTACable/README.md

 Once ProPOSE software and license is obtained place them in the ```PROTACable_stage_2/ProPOSE``` directory.

-*Optional*
+*Preferred*

 - **Maestro**: Please refer to Maestro official website for download and tokens - https://www.schrodinger.com/products/maestro

-Only Maestro's PrepWizard will be used f
+Only Maestro's PrepWizard will be used and will be used only in Stage 5.
+This tool will serve the purpose of minimization of the selected ternary complexes modelled throughout the pipeline.

 (Note: Remove the extra backticks around the code blocks above.)

 ## Usage

-Here's a basic example of how to use this project:
+Due to the complexity of the pipeline, each stage was kept operating separately such that there is a finer control over the results before the subsequent stage is activated.

 \```
 from project_title import AwesomeFeature